 I’m now a huge fan of claypot (砂鍋/ 煲仔) cooking.
-I fell in love with it ever since I used it for the first time to cook braised chicken with bittergourd, and the most recent claypot dish I cooked – claypot chicken rice – totally impressed me again with the distinctive smoky flavour I love so much about claypot rice (recipe coming up soon).
-Since I will be featuring new claypot recipes on this site, I thought I will write a short article about Chinese claypot care as a reference for those who might be interested to venture into claypot cooking too.
+I fell in love with it ever since I used it for the first time to cook braised chicken with bittergourd, and the most recent claypot dish I cooked – claypot chicken rice – totally impressed me again with the distinctive smoky flavour.
+In short, everything looks and tastes better when cooked in a claypot.
+This is a short article about Chinese claypot care as a reference for those who might be interested to venture into claypot cooking too.
 If you have more tips about claypot cooking, please share them with me at the comments section.

 Stay in touch on Instagram

 Don’t Miss a Recipe!